jadonk/cloud9-examples/PocketBeagle/.work-in-progress/Grove/Kit.md

 ## Description:

-In this lesson, students will learn how to use the capacitive touch sensor to play the song <Twinkle Star>.
+In this lesson, students will learn how to use the capacitive touch sensor to play the song.
 And the RGB LED will have different color based on different music note.

 ### Hardware Requirement: